YubiFuu/Finco/README.md

 ```
 cd server && npm install
 ```
-Create .env as described in .env.sample
+Create .env as described in .env.example

 ### Running the app